muratk3n/thirdwave/en/tweets/2020/week7b.md

 ---

-Some "civilizations"
+Some "civilization"

-Later in history, our forebears captured and “harnessed” one another as energy-producing power plants—a process that continued apace until the latter part of the 19th century—and used human slavery as a means to increase energy flow.
+Later in history, our forebears captured and 'harnessed' one another as energy-producing power plants—a process that continued apace until the latter part of the 19th century—and used human slavery as a means to increase energy flow.
 Slave labor built the great pyramids of